IIITLucknowSWEngg/CSAICSBTeam013/Stakeholder.md

 # **Stakeholders.md**

 ## **1. Introduction**
 This document identifies and defines the key stakeholders involved in the Google Docs Clone project.
 Stakeholders are categorized into two groups: **Internal Stakeholders** and **External Stakeholders**, each playing a critical role in the development, implementation, and usage of the system.
+These include all the individuals  and organizations that are affected by the project and take interest in it's success.

 ---